An example driven introduction to probabilistic rough paths: Coupled algebraic structures

 where the first expectation is understood as being taken over $(\omega_{1},\omega_{2})$ with respect to the product of the Wiener measure and the second one is understood as being taken over the sole $\omega_{1}$.
 The first matrix is $0$ while the second one is a non-zero variance matrix for the increment $W_{s,t}$.
 In connection with the Lions-Taylor expansion stated in Theorem \ref{theorem:LionsTaylor2}, the above increments should be understood as terms of the form $y_{a_{i}} - x_{a_{i}}$ in \eqref{eq:rDa}.
 In the statement of Theorem \ref{theorem:LionsTaylor2}, the integrals are set over the Euclidean state space, which comes from an implicit application of the transfer Theorem in measure theory.
 Those integrals originate from expectations defined on the path space and the above two examples are very simple instances of this.
 In this framework, the labels $\omega_{1}$ and $\omega_{2}$ are somewhat the analogues of $(x_{1},y_{1})$ and $(x_{2},y_{2})$ in \eqref{eq:rDa}.

 This emphasises the fact that $\omega_{1}$ and $\omega_{2}$ are indeed attached to free variables occurring in our Lions derivatives.
 That said, the reader may find it useful to consider another point of view on the practical interpretation of $\omega_{1}$ and $\omega_{2}$: Focusing on the particle system \eqref{eq:part:sys}, $\omega_{1}$ and $\omega_{2}$ should be understood as continuous labels and, consistently, we should think of $W^1$ and $W^2$ in \eqref{eq:part:sys} as $W^1_{s,t}(\omega)=W_{s,t}(\omega_1)$ and $W^2_{s,t}(\omega)=W_{s,t}(\omega_2)$, with $\omega=(\omega_1, ..., \omega_n)$ belonging to the Wiener space $C([0,1];\bR^d)$ and $W$ being the canonical random variable.
-Thus we specify the `statistical correlations' between those `labels' when performing products.
+Thus we specify the ``statistical correlations'' between those ``labels'' when performing products.
 In turn, this yields several different contexts for performing the product of two trees (depending on the choice of these correlations).

 Hence, there is no longer a ``single product'' from which mean-field Taylor expansions can be iteratively defined.
-There are going to be 5 different bilinear forms, each one associated with a different element of $A_{2,0}$, $A_{1,1}$ and $A_{0,2}$.
+There are going to be 5 different bilinear forms, each one associated with a different element of $A_2[0]$.
 Further, there are 15 trilinear forms, each one associated with a different element of $\A{3}$.
 These \emph{couplings} provide a different kind of polynomial expansion that is more closely aligned with the Lions-Taylor expansions developed in Section \ref{section:TaylorExpansions}.
 The goal of this section is to document how these couplings create a new theory on which we will build our rough path for mean-field equations.